ontiverosp/Password-Generator/README.md

 # Password-Generator
-password generator
+password generator.
-I made  password generator using javascript that lets the user pick the password length and character sets. then generates a andom password with the set parameters.
+I made this password generator using javascript and it lets the user pick the password length and character sets.
+Then it generates a random password with the set parameters.